 Lipedema is a chronic, progressive accumulation of fat in the tissue just below the skin that almost exclusively affects women.
-Generally only the lower extremities are affected (hips, buttocks, legs); however, lipedema can occur in the arms as well.
-Visually, lipedema can best be described as symmetric enlargement of the limbs, combined with tenderness and easy bruising.
-Patients that suffer from lipedema have soft rubber-like skin that may include small fatty lumps (nodules) within the tissues in later stages.
-Pressure with the thumb does not leave an indentation (no pitting) in lipedema.
-The underlying cause for the development of lipedema is associated with hormonal disorders and heredity.
+Generally only the lower extremities are affected (hips, buttocks, legs); however, Lipedema can occur in the arms as well.
+Visually, Lipedema can best be described as symmetric enlargement of the limbs, combined with tenderness and easy bruising.
+Patients that suffer from Lipedema have soft rubber-like skin that may include small fatty lumps (nodules) within the tissues in later stages.
+Pressure with the thumb does not leave an indentation (no pitting) in Lipedemea.
+The underlying cause for the development of Lipedema is associated with hormonal disorders and heredity.

-Lymphedema tends to occur after puberty (but can occur at any age) with foot and ankle swelling.
+Lymphedma tends to occur after puberty (but can occur at any age) with foot and ankle swelling.
 It can affect both males and females.
-While lipedema always affects both legs symmetrically (bilateral appearance), primary lymphedema usually affects only one leg.
-The feet in lymphedema are involved in the swelling, and a diagnostic indicator known as the Stemmer sign is positive.
+While Lipedema always affects both legs symmetrically (bilateral appearance), primary Lymphedema usually affects only one leg.
+The feet in Lymphedema are involved in the swelling, and a diagnostic indicator known as the Stemmer sign is positive.
 Pitting of the skin is invariably present.
-The cause for the onset of lymphedema are malformations of the lymphatic system.
+The cause for the onset of Lymphedema are malformations of the lymphatic system.